Vaibhav67979/USP/CourseActivity/README.md

 ### shmget()
 The shmget() function is used to create or access a shared memory segment in Linux systems.
+The general syntax of the shmget() function is as follows:

+					int shmget(key_t key, size_t size, int shmflg);

 key: A unique identifier for the shared memory segment.
 This can be generated using the ftok() function, or it can be a predefined constant such as IPC_PRIVATE or a user-defined value.

 size: The size of the shared memory segment, in bytes.